Jamestown Regional Airport: Historical airline service

 Northwest Airlines began flying to Jamestown in 1947 as one of many stops along a transcontinental route originating in either Seattle or Portland and terminating at either New York or Washington D.C.
 Northwest began its first scheduled jets in 1968 with the Boeing 727.
 Service ended in 1979 with airline deregulation and a series of smaller commuter airlines then served Jamestown.

 Jamestown Aviation, Inc. began five day a week service on May 17, 1978, between Jamestown and Minneapolis, Minnesota with one daily round trip on a six-passenger twin-engine aircraft.
 This was in response to a Northwest pilot's strike that started on April 30, 1978, and the cancellation of Crystal Shamrock Airlines service on a route from Minneapolis, Fargo, Jamestown and Bismarck, North Dakota.

 Air Wisconsin served Jamestown from 1979 through 1981 followed by Big Sky Airlines from 1981 through 1983.

 Mesaba Airlines started service in late 1983 and began code sharing with Northwest Airlines as Northwest Airlink in 1985.

 Great Lakes Airlines replaced Mesaba in 1991.
 Great Lakes operated as United Express on behalf of United Airlines from 1992 through 2002 then back under their own branding through 2003.

 Mesaba returned as Northwest Airlink from 2003 through 2012 and became Delta Connection in 2010 upon the merger of Northwest Airlines into Delta Air Lines.

 Great lakes returned under their own branding from 2012 through 2013 replacing Mesaba/Delta Connection.

 SkyWest Airlines, operating as United Express, began their service in 2014 using Bombardier CRJ100/200 regional jets on flights to Denver.
-Up until this time, all previous carriers flew to Minneapolis/St. Paul with many flights making one or two stops enroute.
+Up until this time, all previous carriers flew to Minneapolis/St. Paul with many flights making one or two stops en route.